pingone-davinci/documentation/docs/idi-coreidentity/README.md

 In addition to Identity Verification, the connector also returns current PII information for a claimed identity.
 Enterprises can use this capability to maintain freshness of consumer information, ensure continual KYC compliance, and implement solutions such as verified pre-fill.

 The DaVinci connector easily enables you to implement our KYC API's for Identity Verification or Identity Data Refresh as part of your identity workflows.
 It can be implemented post doc-verification to address the high 'indeterminant' signals from most doc auth processes.
-In addition, the API's allow for single attribue verification such as SSN or phone verification to enable step-up authorization or processes such as pre-verified pre-fill.
+In addition, the API's allow for single attribute verification such as SSN or phone verification to enable step-up authorization or processes such as pre-verified pre-fill.

 # Setup